gradle/build-tool-training-exercises/Introduction_to_Gradle_Build_Tool_for_Developers/exercise1/README.md

-## Introduction to Gradle Build Tool - Exercise 1
+## Introduction to Gradle Build Tool for Developers - Exercise 1

 <p align="left">
 <img width="10%" height="10%" src="https://user-images.githubusercontent.com/120980/174325546-8558160b-7f16-42cb-af0f-511849f22ebc.png">
 </p>

-This is a hands-on exercise to go along with the **Introduction to Gradle Build Tool** training module.
+This is a hands-on exercise to go along with the **Introduction to Gradle Build Tool for Developers** training module.
 In this exercise you will get familiar with the following topics:

 * Initializing new Gradle project